darmyn/profile/readme.md

 --Profile.dataStore = dataStoreService:GetDataStore("someOtherDataStore")
--- technically you can change this before you initialize any of the profiles -- if you must have a unique data store name profile.prefix = "someOtherPrefix" --> defaults to "profile" meaning all keys will be "profile_<userId>" -- but in this case all the keys would now be "someOtherPrefix_<userId>" profile.retries = 5 --> default is 3
+-- technically you can change this before you initialize any of the profiles -- if you must have a unique data store name profile.prefix = "someOtherPrefix" --> defaults to "profile" meaning all keys will be "profile_userId" -- but in this case all the keys would now be "someOtherPrefix_userId" profile.retries = 5 --> default is 3

 local function playerAdded(player: Player)